 Then in a serious tone he looked into her eyes and asked her if she would marry him and be his eternal companion.

-"Yes." she answered, feeling silly that she couldn't think of a more eloquent response.
+"Yes." she said softly, feeling silly that she couldn't think of anything better to say.

 He slid the ring onto her finger as tears streamed down her face.

 They kissed and excitedly walked back down the pier officially engaged.